Last updated on September, 2022

 We have appropriate security measures in place to prevent personal information from being accidentally lost, or used or accessed in an unauthorised way.
 We limit access to your personal information to those who have a genuine business need to know it.
 Those processing your information will do so only in an authorised manner and are subject to a duty of confidentiality.

 We also have procedures in place to deal with any suspected data security breach.
 We will notify you and any applicable regulator of a suspected data security breach where we are legally required to do so.

 International Data Transfer

 We are headquartered in the United States and may use service providers that operate in other countries.
 If we transfer your personal information from the United Kingdom or European Economic Area to a country such that we are required to apply additional safeguards to your personal information under European data protection laws, we will do so.
-These steps include implementing the European Commission’s Standard Contractual Clauses for transfers of personal information to our service providers and business partners.
+These steps include implementing the UK International Data Transfer Agreement, or the European Commission’s Standard Contractual Clauses, for transfers of personal information to our service providers and business partners.
 To the extent applicable, SmartBrief may rely on derogations as set forth in Article 49 of the GDPR for the transfer and onward transfer of personal information collected from individuals in Europe to the United States, and other countries that the EU views as not providing adequate data protection.
 Specifically, we may transfer such information to another party in accordance with our lawful basis for processing.
 Please contact us for further information about any such transfers or the specific safeguards applied.

 We will only retain your personal data as long as reasonably required for you to use the Services, unless a longer retention period is required or permitted by law (for example for regulatory purposes).